Music of Bali

 The Music of Bali, Bali is an Indonesian island that shares in the gamelan and other Indonesian musical styles.
 Bali, however, has its own techniques and styles, including kecak, a form of singing that imitates the sound of monkeys.
 In addition, the island is home to several unique kinds of gamelan, including the gamelan jegog, gamelan gong gede, gamelan gambang, gamelan selunding and gamelan semar pegulingan, the cremation music angklung and the processional music bebonangan.
 Modern popular styles include gamelan gong kebyar, dance music which developed during the Dutch occupation and 1950s era joged bumbung, another popular dance style.
-In Balinese music you can also hear metallophones, gongs and xylophones.
+In Balinese music, metallophones, gongs and xylophones can also be heard.